 The one ritual that my father shared with us was his love of attending the auto show at the McCormick Place.
 Every year we would get dressed up and take photos in the new cars.
 At night, we would come back tired and pour over the glossy catalogs of shiny cars and beautiful models.
 My father still goes each year but often alone since none of us are interested in the auto show as grown adults.

 There is my father’s mother in a white sari indicating to the world that she is a widow.
 I do not have any memories of her outside of the white sari.
 At some point, my father invited her to the United States so she could take care of us while my mother went to work.
-Needless to say, there was no possible that she could take care of all four in that tiny apartment.
+Needless to say, there was no possibility that she could take care of all four in that tiny apartment.
 My paternal grandmother soon returned to India and then we went with my mother’s side and its endless pipeline of young aunts and uncles who came to take care of us in the end.

 Every Muslim child has a Bismillah by the age of five.
 It is when the child learns to read some bits of the Koran.
 I was tutored by an Arabic teacher in India but then my schooling stopped when I came to the United States.
 My parents were too busy and too poor to continue it.
 Here I am surrounded by my Albany Park schoolmates and friends.
 The imam has me recite a passage from the Koran into the microphone.
 Immediately, I was instructed to eat from the giant laddo placed in front—a ball of sweet.